Michael Edward Nogay

 Family Life

-Mike and his wife of over 38 years, Robin, are the parents of triplets: Dr. Jennifer Nogay, a veterinarian near Pittsburgh; Attorney Max Nogay, an Assistant United States Attorney in the Northern District of West Virginia; and Attorney Edward Nogay, who is now a senior associate with a national law firm in Charlotte, North Carolina, after serving as a law clerk for U.S. District Court Judge Frederick P. Stamp, Jr. in Wheeling.
+Mike and his wife of nearly 40 years, Robin, are the parents of triplets: Dr. Jennifer Nogay, a veterinarian near Pittsburgh; Attorney Max Nogay, a former Assistant United States Attorney in the Northern District of West Virginia who now practices in a white collar criminal defense firm composed primarily of former DOJ lawyers; and Attorney Edward Nogay, who is now a senior associate with a national law firm in its Charlotte, North Carolina office, after serving as a law clerk for U.S. District Court Judge Frederick P. Stamp, Jr. in Wheeling.
 Jennifer is married to Dr. Michael Duffy, a physician in Cranberry, PA, and they are the parents of a daughter, PJ.
-Max is married to Assistant United States Attorney Carly Cordaro Nogay, who also works as a federal prosecutor in Wheeling.
+Max is married to Assistant United States Attorney Carly Cordaro Nogay, who works as a federal prosecutor in West Virginia.
+Edward is married to Jennifer (Winkler) Nogay, a partner with a national law firm who works in their Charlotte office.

 Max has been inducted into two sports halls of fame (the 55-school OVAC Hall of Fame and the Madonna High School Hall of Fame) for his athletic accomplishments in high school and on the baseball diamond for West Virginia University.
-Eddie was recently inducted into the Washington & Jefferson College sports Hall of Fame, where he was the winningest pitcher in school history with a record of 28-2, and a D-III college All-American.
-Mike always says, however, that daughter Jennifer was the best athlete in the family.
+Eddie was recently inducted into the Washington & Jefferson College sports Hall of Fame, where he was named a D-III college All-American.
+Mike always says, however, that daughter Jennifer is the best athlete in the family.

 Professional Awards and Recognition